ibm-cloud-docs/cis/migration-rate-limiting.md

 The [previous Rate Limiting API](/apidocs/cis#list-all-zone-rate-limits) is being deprecated.
 Migrate your API calls to the new [Rulesets API](/apidocs/cis#get-instance-rulesets).{: external}
 {: deprecated}

-It is also recommended that you manually migrate your rate-limiting rules by recreating them with the Rulesets API using the `http_ratelimit` phase.
+It is recommended that you manually migrate your rate-limiting rules by recreating them with the Rulesets API using the `http_ratelimit` phase.
 This lets you take full advantage of the new features and refine your rate-limiting logic during the transition.

 After 30 July 2025, the legacy rate-limiting APIs will no longer support creating or modifying rules.
 Any existing rate-limiting rules will be automatically migrated to the new framework after this date.